Kasama ware Kasama yaki

 - 8. Undercoating

-Once bisque and decoration have ended, glaze is applied on top.
-There are various types of glaze, including black glaze and white matte glaze, and these are used according to the type of product.
+There are various types of glaze, including black and white matte glaze, and these are used depending on the type of product.
 A wide variety of different glazes can be produced by changing the raw materials.
-There are also various techniques such as dripping and sink hanging, but typically this work is carried out by hand.
+There are also various techniques such as soaking or dripping, but typically this work is carried out by hand.

 - 11. Finishing and inspection